plasma-umass/browsix/README.md

 ### Details

-Browsix currently supports running node.js and Go programs.
-It supports Go with a modified GopherJS compiler.
+Browsix currently supports running node.js, Go, and C/C++ programs.
+It supports Go with a modified GopherJS compiler, and C/C++ with modifications to Emscripten.

 Using Browsix